 EBC Financial Group Debuts on LaLiga Stage with FC Barcelona Partnership

-EBC Financial Group strengthens its partnership with FC Barcelona, enhancing global visibility through recent LaLiga appearances and ongoing collaboration
+Expanding Global Presence Across Key Markets and Forging New Frontiers in Sports and Finance

-SINGAPORE, September 5, 2024 /EINPresswire.com/ -- EBC Financial Group (EBC), a global leader in financial brokerage, continues to strengthen its 3.5-year strategic partnership with FC Barcelona, one of the world’s most iconic multi-sports clubs.
+SINGAPORE, Sept.
+05, 2024 (GLOBE NEWSWIRE) -- EBC Financial Group (EBC), a global leader in financial brokerage, continues to strengthen its 3.5-year strategic partnership with FC Barcelona, one of the world’s most iconic multi-sports clubs.
 This collaboration, which began in April 2024, has not only elevated EBC’s global presence but also marked a significant chapter in the integration of finance and sports.

 EBC Financial Group’s presence on the LaLiga stage is a testament to the strength of this partnership.
 As an official partner of FC Barcelona across APAC, LATAM, the Middle East, and Africa, EBC has been prominently featured during recent LaLiga matches in Greater China, reaching millions of football fans in the country.
 This exposure not only enhances EBC’s brand visibility but also reinforces the shared values and goals between the two organizations.